Welcome to Seattle – The Land the Sun Forgot

 Some Seattleites believe the existence of the sun is a myth, sort of like Mount Olympus of ancient Greek legend.
 (Ironically, there actually is a Mount Olympus in Washington State – but thanks to the clouds no one from Seattle has ever seen it.)

 There is so much to do in Seattle, or should we say so much to dew?
-If you’re coming in April, don’t miss the annual Moss Festival, and be sure to catch the always-popular slug races.
+If you’re coming in April, don’t miss the Moss Festival, and be sure to catch the always-popular slug races.
 By all means, set aside five minutes to visit the Seattle Sun Museum, where you can see the amazing mural of photos taken during the legendary SUN-ageddon of August 1935, when thousands of Seattleites feared the world was coming to an end because the sun shone brightly for seven consecutive days.

 FUN FACT: Baseball caps weren’t always worn backwards.
 That fashion trend originated right here in Seattle, when fans watching a baseball game finally realized there was no need for a visor to block the sun from their eyes.